 A Kind of Paradise by Amy Rebecca Tan (Haddonfield, NJ)

-I bought this book for my 9-year-old niece.
-A Kind of Paradise, written by New Jersey author Amy Tan, because I was a teen library volunteer (like the protagonist) and had a surprisingly good time doing it.
-As a consequence of breaking her middle school’s honor code, 13-year old Jamie must volunteer in her local library all summer.
+A Kind of Paradise, written by New Jersey author Amy Tan, struck a chord with me because I was a teen library volunteer (like the protagonist) and had a surprisingly good time doing it.
+As a consequence of breaking her middle school’s honor code, 13-year-old Jamie must volunteer in her local library all summer.
 Initially disappointed to miss out on her usual summertime plans, she eventually develops meaningful relationships with library staff and patrons.
-This book is a joyful story of the power communities have to lift us up and to shape our dreams.Little Free Library in Princeton
+This book is a joyful story of the power communities have to lift us up and shape our dreams and is an excellent pick for tweens.

 Goodnight Princeton by Mimi Omiecinski (Princeton, NJ)

-Mimi Omiecinski’s book celebrates everything wonderful about growing up in the world’s most quintessential Ivy League town (but we’re not biased or anything!).
-It highlights some of Princeton’s most beloved places and attractions, including Nassau Street, the library, Palmer Square, and the Dinky!
-If you live anywhere near Princeton or have kids who you hope will be a future Tiger, then this book is for you.
+Mimi Omiecinski’s book celebrates everything wonderful about growing up in the world’s most quintessential Ivy League town (but we’re not biased or anything).
+It highlights Princeton’s most beloved places and attractions, including Nassau Street, the library, Palmer Square, and the Dinky.
+If you live near Princeton or have kids you hope will be a future Tiger, this book is for you.

 NJMOM may receive commissions for purchases made through links in this article.